cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/configure-gitlab.md

 {{% image src="/integrations/integration_builder/gitlab/18-select-gitlab-project.png" alt="Select GitLab project" %}}

-### 5. Customize the recipe
+### 5. Customize the Recipe

-Notice in the first step in the recipe (the trigger) is about a DAST finding.
+Notice the first step in the recipe (the trigger) is about a DAST finding.
 We need to change it to a pentest finding.
 If you click on it, you can see the trigger's settings.
 Change the trigger name to "pentest finding" at the top, and change the trigger on use at the right to "Pentest finding published".

 {{% image src="/integrations/integration_builder/gitlab/19-customize-trigger.png" alt="Change trigger" %}}

-Once done, click "Save" then "Exist".
+Once done, click "Save" then "Exit".
 Now you can see the recipe is saved and the error is gone.
 Let's start the recipe from the top right button.

 {{% image src="/integrations/integration_builder/gitlab/20-start-recipe.png" alt="Start recipe" %}}